savonet/book/workflow.md

 the Pulseaudio one: this is the price to pay to live in peace with clocks.

 A typical buffer can handle time discrepancies between clocks between 1 and 10 seconds.
-It will not be able to handle more than this because the buffer will be either empty or full.
+It will not be able to handle more than this, if one source is going really too slow or too fast, because the buffer will be either empty or full.
 Alternatively, you can use `buffer.adaptative` which tries to slow down the source if it is too fast or speed it up if it is too slow.
 This means that the pitch of the source will also be changed, but this is generally not audible if the time discrepancy evolves slowly.

 #### Dealing with clocks